Courses & Curriculum

 For the physics major, Canisius College offers the degree of Bachelor's of Science.
 For those students interested in combining their physics studies with another degree, there is the opportunity for dual majors.
 The physics minor is available for those majoring in a different area but would like to take more physics classes as electives.

-Physics majors use high resolution spectroscopy equipment, lasers, fiber optics, high vacuum apparatus, low temperature apparatus, a multi-channel nuclear spectrometer and an X-ray spectrometer.
-They have access to departmental computers and the college’s main computer system.
+Physics majors use modern physics equipment like a high-resolution spectroscopy equipment, lasers, high vacuum apparatus, a multi-channel nuclear spectrometer, various radiation detectors, and an X-ray spectrometer.
+They have access to departmental computers.
 In addition, a large supply of other equipment is available for students to use as early as their first semester.

 PHY 107 Computer Programming for Science 3 credits